Kathy Hinde

 “Listen to the Voices of the Fen” launched on 18th July 2024 for World Listening Day and extends to autumn 2025, and is created in partnership with Wicken Fen National Trust Nature Reserve and Babylon Arts.
 Supported using public funding by the National Lottery through Arts Council England.

-For summer 2024, Sound Pools installation was created specially for the boardwalk at Wicken Fen, launched on World Listening Day (18 July) and was available to experience until the end of September.
+During summer 2024, Sound Pools installation was created specially for the boardwalk at Wicken Fen, launched on World Listening Day (18 July) and was available to experience until the end of September.
 Many visitors to the fen enjoyed Sound Pools, which was a taster for a larger show for summer 2025, including multiple installations and a performative launch event on World Listening day 2025.
 Participatory workshops will take place in the lead up to this event.

 Sounds from underwater and underground are elevated into a series of overhead speakers, inviting people to step in and out of different soundworlds, to become immersed in the chirping sounds of underwater invertebrates, crackling sounds of fish and to spark curiousity about the sounds hidden deep inside the peat where carbon and time are held.